 Also, an Aug.
 13, 2012, item on the Forbes magazine website says, “Team Russia got off to an awful start in London, and for the better part of a week Kazakhstan had actually won more gold medals.”

-We could cite dozens of other examples, but let’s get back to “Team USA.”
+We could cite dozens of other examples, but let’s first discuss how the word “team” came to be used in this sense.

 The first such reference, dated Feb.
 16, 1976, is in an Associated Press dispatch about the newly announced Canada Cup international hockey series, which was inaugurated that fall.